babel/website/docs/babelconfigjs.md

 ## Lookup behavior

-The lookup behavior is simple, Babel will only look for a `babel.config.js` in the root directory (where your package.json is by default).
-You can configure if needed, see [Specifying the root folder](babelconfigjs.md#specifying-the-root-folder).
+The lookup behavior is direct as Babel will only look for a `babel.config.js` in the root directory (where your `package.json` is by default).
+If configuration is needed, see [specifying the root folder](babelconfigjs.md#specifying-the-root-folder).

 ## Merging behavior